seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 In time I may believe, yet I mistrust.

 **LUCENTIO**
-Mistrust it not: for, sure, AEacides
+Mistrust it not: for, sure, Aeacides
 Was Ajax, call'd so from his grandfather.

 **BIANCA**